10 Interesting Facts About Diwali 2020

 On the auspicious occasion of Deepawali, everyone loves wearing new clothes, lighting diyas, burning firecrackers, eating sweets.
 People like to celebrate the festival of Diwali in their own way, someone likes good food, others might love burning firecrackers, then someone enjoys eating sweets.

-Lets us look into some interesting facts of Diwali
+Lets us look into some interesting facts about Diwali

 1. Diwali is one of the most celebrated festivals in India.
-It is the most famous, biggest and brightest festival in India.
+It is the most famous, biggest, and the brightest festival in India.
 It is not only limited to Hindus but Sikhs, Jains, and numerous other folk religions celebrate it too.

 2. Diwali is the festival of lamps and the victory of good over evil.
 There are numerous legends associated with the festival and each religion has its own mythological versions of the same tales.
 It is a five-day-long festival and marks as the starting of the Hindu New Year.
 Its date changes every year and is based on the position of the moon, usually falls in October or November.

 3. Lord Rama killed Ravana and left the mark of victory of good over evil.
-After 14 years of exile Lord Ram returned to his kingdom Ayodhya with his wife Sita.
+After 14 years of exile, Lord Ram returned to his kingdom Ayodhya with his wife Sita.
 In north India, Hindus celebrate Diwali for the return of their Lord Rama to the city Ayodhya after defeating the evil king Ravana.
-People of Ayodhya illuminate the entire Ayodhya city with lamps of ghee.
+The people of Ayodhya illuminated the entire Ayodhya city with lamps of ghee.

 4. Goddess Laxmi blesses people with wealth and happiness on Diwali.
 People illuminate their homes and paths with light for the arrival of Goddess Lakshmi and to remove all the darkness of life.

-The cleanliness of the houses, lighting with lamps and decoration is very important for visiting Goddess Lakshmi’s to your house.
-It is believed that on this day Lakshmi, the Goddess of wealth and good fortune, visit homes of devotees.
+The cleanliness of the houses, lighting with lamps, and decoration is very important for visiting Goddess Lakshmi’s to your house.
+It is believed that on this day Lakshmi, the Goddess of wealth and good fortune, visit the homes of devotees.

 5. In Jainism Diwali is the day when the last of the 24 Thirthankaras (Great Teachers), Lord Mahavira attained ‘Nirvana’.